sylhare/sylhare.github.io/_posts/2019-09-27-Kotlin-dsl-with-gradle.md

 }
 ```

-And add the basic dependencies
+And add the basic dependencies:

 ```kotlin
 dependencies {